 Breaks can make us happier.
 It’s well-known that breaks can help reset our moods by the release of dopamine, which reduces stress and promotes well-being.
-At the end of my seven-day diet, I felt less stressed and merrier than I have ever been.
+At the end of my seven-day break, I felt less stressed and merrier than I have ever been.

 I’ve learned a lot regarding the values of unplugging, but it was my experimentation that made the difference.
 You don’t have to sell a prized possession, you just need to give yourself a break and experience the benefits for yourself.